tunylund/erigeri-godot/README.md

 </details>

 Again I was surprised.
 Bard pointed at the bug immediately - not with solid certainty - but the result was good enough to be useful to me.
-The bug was the early return statement in the function.
+The bug was the early return statement in the function - I should've used `continue` instead to allow the loop to finish.

 ### Shaders

 To differentiate between characters, I decided to write a simple shader that colorizes the edges of each character to their designated colors.
-The original game didn’t use a shader, but rather created individual graphics in memory for each color.
+The original game didn’t use a shader, but rather created individual textures in memory for each character color.
 Since we’re working with a proper game engine - I thought it would be only appropriate to utilize shaders for this functionality.
 For this I had to create new code.

+#### Bard helps explore new game concepts

 > ##### Prompt